blburns/netmon-plugins/README.md

 # NetMon Plugins - Modern Monitoring Plugins

 A comprehensive collection of modern monitoring plugins, designed for contemporary systems and best practices.
-Compatible with multiple monitoring systems including Nagios, Icinga, Zabbix, Prometheus, and more.
+Compatible with multiple monitoring systems including Icinga, Prometheus, and more.

 ## Overview